-Serbia: GazpromNeft surprised by investigation in NIS Oil company privatization22.
-August 2014. / News Serbia Energy
+Serbia: GazpromNeft surprised by investigation in NIS Oil company privatization, News Serbia Energy

 The company “Gazprom Neft” binds investigation of privatization of Oil company NIS sale with the investment climate in Serbia, said the first deputy general director of the company Vadim Jakovljev.
 NIS is one of the largest vertically integrated oil companies in Central Europe.